 This SAE Recommended Practice defines an Inertia Dynamometer Test procedure that assesses the effectiveness behavior of a friction material with regard to pressure, temperature and speed for motor vehicles fitted with hydraulic brake actuation.
 The main purpose of SAE J2522 is to compare friction materials under the most equal conditions possible.
 To account for the cooling behavior of different test stands, the fade sections are temperature-controlled.

 Scope—Traditional methods of photometry rely on the use of a goniometer to rotate the test item around two axes at right angles.
 This method is satisfactory for most situations but has certain disadvantages: a.
 Point-by-point measurements with a goniometer may be slow.
 With more advanced requirements, particularly for headlamps, where the entire beam pattern is of concern, isocandela measurements are becoming increasingly needed.
 Such testing can be very time consuming. b.
 For production quality assurance, the speed of a goniometer may not allow testing to keep pace with the production line if a large quantity of lamps must be sampled. c.
 High Intensity Discharge (HID) lamps are becoming commonly used.
 Such lamps are orientation sensitive, changing in both lumen output and intensity distribution when tilted.
 This can introduce significant inaccuracies in test results when testing is performed using a goniometer.
-There is a need for alternative test techniques which can achieve very high speed data acquisition, the capture of full isocandela distribution, and the elimination of lamp tilting.

 Test Method for the Determination of Total Acidity in Polyol Ester and Diester Gas Turbine Lubricants by Automatic Potentiometric Titration